 At Atticus, we’ve helped 100k+ Americans with disability benefits.
 We give free advice, and can match you with a top lawyer from our vetted attorney network.
 Take our 2-minute quiz to get started.

 We recommend you apply for benefits as soon as you know you’ll be unable to work.
-The application process can take a while — a year or longer for some people.
+The application process can take a while — a year or longer for the average person.
+The sooner you submit your application, the sooner you can get benefits.

 How long has your condition made it hard to work?